aesara-devs/aesara/doc/library/tensor/basic.rst

     :param dtype: data-type, optional
                   By default, it will be x.dtype.

-    Returns a tensor the shape of x filled with zeros of the type of dtype.
+    Returns a tensor the shape of `x` filled with zeros of the type of `dtype`.

 .. function:: ones_like(x)